gunisha5/SunYield/frontend/README.md

-# Solar Capital Frontend
+# SunYield Frontend

-A modern React frontend for the Solar Capital investment platform, built with TypeScript, Tailwind CSS, and React Router.
+A modern React frontend for the SunYield investment platform, built with TypeScript, Tailwind CSS, and React Router.

 ## Features